-PHCY 619 - Business of Healthcare: Focus on the Pharmacy Enterprise (2.0 credits)
+PHCY 619 - Business of Healthcare: Focus on the Pharmacy Enterprise (2.0 credit hours)

 This course will focus on two domains of the Business of Healthcare competencies.
 This first domain is knowledge of US Pharmacy Distribution System, which encompasses the baseline knowledge and skills required for students to understand the US pharmacy distribution system.
 Overarching topics include finances, medication use process, supply chain, and inventory management.
 The second domain focuses on finance and analytics, which is categorized as acquiring data and analyzing it to make informed business decisions.
 Major topics include financial accounting, financial management, managerial accounting, and reimbursement.
+Prerequisite: PHCY 609

-PHCY 631 - Pharmacotherapy: Integrated I (5.0 credits)
+PHCY 631 - Pharmacotherapy: Integrated I (5.0 credit hours)